+2.17.9.
 Investments in subsidiaries and associates

-Investments in subsidiaries and associates are measured at the acquisition price less impairment allowance in the separate financial statements.
+Investments in associates are measured with the use of equity method in the consolidated financial statements by the Group.

-2.17.
+2.18.
 Impairment of financial assets

+2.18.1.
 Financial assets measured at amortised cost

-As at the end of each reporting period, the Bank evaluates whether there is any impairment trigger of a financial asset or a group of financial assets.
+As at the end of each reporting period, the Group evaluates whether there is any impairment trigger of a financial asset or a group of financial assets.
 Impairment of a financial asset or a group of financial assets and any resulting losses occur when objective impairment triggers arise from event or events following initial recognition of these assets ("impairment triggers") and when such event (or events) impacts future cash flows related to the asset or asset group that can be reliably estimated.
-Objective evidence of impairment of a financial asset or a group of assets includes information obtained by the Bank about the following events that result in impairment:
+Objective evidence of impairment of a financial asset or a group of assets includes information obtained by the Group about the following events that result in impairment:

-- a) late payment of the principal, interest or penalty interest exceeding 90 days; - b) facilities granted to a client by the Bank for economic or legal reasons, resulting from the client's financial difficulties, which would not be granted otherwise1; - c) significant financial problems of the customer2; - d) termination of a credit facility agreement by the Bank; - e) a bankruptcy petition filed or declared bankruptcy; - f) a statement that reorganization proceedings have been filed by the customer; - g) instigating enforcement proceedings against a client; - h) significant deterioration of rating or scoring analysis; - i) disappearance of an active market of a given credit exposure due to financial problems; - j) counterparty questioning the credit exposure at court; - k) unknown residence and undisclosed assets of a counterparty.
+- a) late payment of the principal, interest or penalty interest exceeding 90 days; - b) facilities granted to a client by the Group for economic or legal reasons, resulting from the client's financial difficulties, which would not be granted otherwise; - c) significant financial problems of the customer; - d) termination of a credit facility agreement by the Group; - e) a bankruptcy petition filed or declared bankruptcy; - f) a statement that reorganization proceedings have been filed by the customer; - g) instigating enforcement proceedings against a client; - h) significant deterioration of rating or scoring analysis; - i) disappearance of an active market of a given credit exposure due to financial problems; - j) counterparty questioning the credit exposure at court; - k) unknown residence and undisclosed assets of a counterparty.

 The list of triggers included in points a to k provides a basis to examine objective impairment triggers for each financial asset.
-Relevant employees of the Bank (credit inspectors and customer relationship managers) performing regular evaluation and classification of credit exposure are responsible for correct and full identification of impairment triggers.
+Relevant employees of the Group (credit inspectors and customer relationship managers) performing regular evaluation and classification of credit exposure are responsible for correct and full identification of impairment triggers.
 The governing principle is to treat each event that changes the value of future cash flows generated by a given credit exposure compared to contractual terms or latest evaluation as an impairment trigger (objective evidence of impairment) of the financial asset.
-Pursuant to IAS 39.59, when identifying objective impairment triggers, future events
+Pursuant to IAS 39.59, when identifying objective impairment triggers, future events (i.e. events that occur after the reporting date as at which the impairment is calculated) are not considered regardless of probability of their occurrence.